Grew • Command Line Interface

 -dep_dir <directory>

-: produces a new file in the folderdirectory
+: produces a new file in thedirectory

-format (usable with Dep2pict).
+format usable with Dep2pict.

 Example with Multi input